 This area is particularly sunny during the afternoons.
-From the Altiport area you can easily take the ‘Loze’ chairlift over to Courchevel and La Tania, allowing progressing beginners to explore a little further afield.
+From the Altiport area you can easily take the ‘Loze’ chairlift over to Courchevel and La Tania (featured with our sister company Peak Retreats), allowing progressing beginners to explore a little further afield.
 There is also another beginner area in Méribel-Mottaret.

 There are some lovely wide and winding blue runs in the Tougnète/Roc de Fer area: start with ‘Faon’, then take the Tougnète 2 lift onto ‘Crêtes’ and continue down ‘Choucas’.
 These very pleasant runs can be enjoyed by skiers and snowboarders of any level.